-This proposal describes the general descriptions and reference architectures for Edge Computing.
+This proposal describes reference architectures for Edge Computing.

 This paper is based on the postponed S2-2100115r17 from SA2 #143E meeting.

 An term "Local DN part" is added to resolve the EN:

 Editor’s Note: Throughout the document “Local DN part” is improperly used to mean “Local part of the DN” .
 A suitable wording is FFS